Not part of CAC anymore but Kapil, Gaekwad asked to appear before BCCI ethics officer

 There is no CAC in place anymore but they have been asked to depose in person on December 27 and 28.
 "Though they have stepped down, the ethics officer has sought some clarifications from them," a BCCI source told PTI.

-A livid Kapil said he will not go to Mumbai.
+A livid Kapil said he will not go to Mumbai and called the complaint a publicity stunt.
 "I won't be going as I have much more important work to do.
-As I have said it in the past, it was a one off task we were assigned (to pick coach).
+As I have said it in the past, it was a one-off task we were assigned ( to pick coach).
 We did that.
 It wasn't a two-year job or something like that and it was honorary," a miffed Kapil said.

 "Where is the question of any conflict?
-Why are they dragging cricketers into all this," he told PTI.
+It is a good way to get publicity, dragging cricketers into all this," he told PTI.
 When contacted, Gaekwad said he will go to Mumbai to attend the hearing.

 A part of the management team in the BCCI, Parikh is also associated with multiple clubs, with voting rights, in the Mumbai Cricket Association (MCA).
 The Kapil-led CAC, when it was existent, had appointed the men's and women's national head coach.